 Viliami has a Diploma of Dermatology from Bangkok Institute of Dermatology; Bachelor of Medicine, Bachelor of Surgery from the University of Papua New Guinea, and Bachelor of Arts and Master of Public Health from the University of Hawaii.

-Dr Moira Smith is a senior Research Fellow in the Health Promotion and Policy Research Unit, Department of Public Health, University of Otago, Wellington.
+Dr Moira Smith is a Senior Research Fellow, and Deputy Director of the Health Promotion and Policy Research Unit, in the Department of Public Health, University of Otago, Wellington.
 Moira trained as a dentist.
 Her research interests are public health, child health, oral health and Pacific health.
 Moira has conducted research in NZ investigating Pacific children’s oral health, and with Viliami Puloka and Louise Signal, was an investigator on the Kids’Cam Tonga study.

 A 50% discount is available to full-time students, those unwaged and University of Otago staff.